localstack-samples/sample-ollama-ecs-fargate-alb/README.md

 npm run build
 ```

 Notice the creation of the `build` folder.
-The `npm run build` command is used in React applications to create an optimized,
-production-ready version of your app.
-This command is responsible for transpilation into a more widely supported format, bundling of resources,
+The `npm run build` command is responsible for transpilation into a more widely supported format, resource bundling,
-optimizations and minifications.
+optimizations and minifications, making the application production-ready.

-The build folder is essential for deployment because it contains the static assets needed to run your React app in a production environment.
-These files will be uploaded to the S3 bucket.
+The `build` folder contains the static assets needed to run our app and will be uploaded to the S3 bucket.

 ### Creating the stack

 Now we can run the bash script containing AWS CLI commands to create the necessary resources.
 Let’s first have a look at some of the
-commands in the script and identify some of the resources they create:
+commands in the script and identify the resources they create:

 Create the VPC: